What Do Industrial Ecologist Do?

 - Industrial Retrofit Designer

-Job Outlook for Industrial Ecologists
+Is There Job Demand for Industrial Ecologists?

 The states with the most job growth for Industrial Ecologist are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Alaska, or Maryland.
 These states have the worst job growth for this type of profession.